jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3ef6e0819d4f23ca7285e6
+id: 5f716ad029ee4053c7027a7a
-title: Part 49
+title: Part 50
 challengeType: 0
 ---

 # --description--

-Add an empty `article` element under the `Desserts` heading.
-Give it a `class` attribute with the value `item`.
+Nest two `p` elements inside your `article` element.
+The first one's text should be `Donut`, and the second's text `1.50`.
+Put both of them on the same line making sure there is no space between them.

 # --hints--